sablier-labs/docs/docs/apps/02-features/03-payments.md

 title: "Payments"
 ---

 The Sablier Interface displays [Flow](/concepts/flow/overview) streams under the Payments tab.
-These are token streams with no end time, an ever-increasing amount (meaning the streams can be topped up), and a flexible rate per second.
+These are recurring payment streams with no end time, an ever-increasing amount (meaning the streams can be topped up), and a flexible rate per second.

 ![Banner Payments](/img/banners/docs-payments.webp)